camptocamp/c2cgeoportal/doc/integrator/raster.rst

 ``file`` provide the path to the shape index that references the raster files.
 The raster files should be in the Binary Terrain (BT/VTP .bt 1.3) format.
+One may use GDAL/OGR to convert data to such a format.

 ``round`` specifies how the result values should be rounded.
 For instance '1': round to the unit, '0.01': round to the hundredth, etc.